 In its first year, the program succeeded in a number of ways, and not only because the students involved so heartily welcomed an opportunity to think and write on the arts.
 “This was a great experiential learning opportunity that also gave me taste of what it could be like to be a professional art critic,” wrote one of the program’s participants.
 Check out the student reviews that are posted on the magazine (there are more to come) and I think you will agree with me about their quality and promise.
 There is a generation of first-class arts critics out there — they just need the encouragement and training to find their way.
 Novelist Edith Wharton believed that being critical is an elemental human instinct, like eating or breathing.
 The media’s challenge is — when it comes to the arts — to cultivate (rather than ignore) that primal yen, to make it more sophisticated and substantial.
 That is what the Arts Fuse Mentorship program is all about.

 Where the program also succeeded was its aim to connect an older generation of arts critics, many of whom have been pushed out of newspaper and magazine jobs, with a generation that isn’t all that aware of arts criticism and its value.
 Reviewers who have been writing on the arts for decades are being kicked aside; their know-how is no longer of interest to newspapers and magazines who want knee-jerk support for the arts rather than doses of helpful skepticism.
 There is no longer the traditional expectation that young journalistic critics will be tutored by more experienced practitioners.
 The Arts Fuse Mentorship program combats this institutional amnesia, bridging reviewing’s past with its future.
 Reviewers for the Arts Fuse were overjoyed to have a chance to work with students, to have a chance to pass on what they have learned over time about sparking a serious conversation on the arts, to show how a thought-out judgment can be expressed.
 They were thrilled to work with high school age students who are curious about writing about the arts.
 This exchange — of expertise and passion — is essential if arts criticism is to be sustained in the years to come.
-I am very grateful that the MCC saw the value of this innovative approach.
+I am very grateful that the MCC and the Somerville Arts Council saw the value of this innovative approach.

 Bill Marx is the editor-in-chief of The Arts Fuse.
 For over three decades, he has written about arts and culture for print, broadcast, and online.
 He has regularly reviewed theater for National Public Radio Station WBUR and The Boston Globe.
 He created and edited WBUR Online Arts, a cultural webzine that in 2004 won an Online Journalism Award for Specialty Journalism.
 In 2007 he created The Arts Fuse, an online magazine dedicated to covering arts and culture in Boston and throughout New England.